johnbie/polynomial-solver/README.md

  - User can specify rational values (i.e. natural numbers, fractions) as coefficients and are restricted to specifying for positive powers.
  - When integrating a function, the user must specify the big C.
  - While the application tries to show as much of the graph as possible, the users are limited to viewing a specific part of the graph and can neither pan nor zoom.
- - The curves are approximated with Bezier curves, and as such might be inaccurate in some cases.
-The application tries to adjust the precision based on the function's slope and the slope's rate of change.

 ## User Stories